RickKimball/bluepill/example05/README.md

 * **ram** - build and run the code all from RAM, assumes you move the boot0 and boot1 jumpers to '1'
 * **size** - shows the size of main.elf

-You can also invoke make with the V=1 enviroment variable to see the commands and command arguments
+You can invoke make with the V=1 enviroment variable for verbose command output:

 `$ make V=1 clean ALL install
 `